NaiemaGardner/A-Quiet-Space-api/README.md

 ### Unsolved Problems

-In future iterations I would like to allow users to be able to CRUD comments for existing blog posts so that the application has more of a community feel to it as well as improve upon the styling and flow of the application's front end.
+In future iterations I would like to allow users to make private posts for self review only or public posts to add to the site's collection.
+Users will also be able to CRUD comments for existing blog posts so that the application has more of a community feel to it.
+I would also love to boost the user's experience by allowing each user to apply styling personalizations to their space within the application.

 ## Images